-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© August 2017, L.D.
-Wilson Consultants, Inc.
+© March 2021, LD Wilson Consultants, Inc.

-All information in this article is for educational purposes only.
+All information in this article is solely the opinion of the author and for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-During a nutritional balancing program, the blood can look like a sort of construction zone – meaning somewhat messy – as things are rebuilt and old toxic tissue is broken down!
-Therefore, one must expect and anticipate that there will be, at times, significant temporary shifts in blood readings as body chemistry changes at deep levels.
+This means the body moves minerals, other nutrients, toxins, hormones, and many other chemicals around the body using the bloodstream.
+During a development program, the blood and other medical tests can look like a sort of construction zone – meaning somewhat messy – as things are rebuilt and old toxic tissue is quickly broken down!
+This often causes abnormal readings on medical tests.

 2. Liver enzymes.
 Another very common abnormal blood reading is a mild elevation of the liver enzymes.
 This, too, is no cause for concern.
 It can just be part of a detoxification process or rebuilding process and will pass.